 For the examination dates please consult the timetable on rooster.uva.nl.

 NB: Read the course details closely before registering.
 This course requires you to turn in homework twice a week, and at least 168 hours of study.
+Additionally, you are required to participate in the assessments.

 This course is taught by Titia Benders and Paul Boersma.